This article is for all the frontline healthcare teams working at hospitals across the country — thank you!

 - What is something positive I learned about myself today?

-These debriefing type questions are essential to ask because their answers anchor the lessons and experiences you attained during your shift.
+These debriefing-type questions are essential because their answers anchor the lessons and experiences you attained during your shift.

-Across the country, there is an increased awareness that you have exceeded selflessness as a result of your presence every day at your hospitals and clinics without always having the equipment, support, or staffing you need.
+Across the country, there is an increased awareness that you have exceeded selflessness due to your presence every day at your hospitals and clinics without always having the equipment, support, or staffing you need.

 Keep going, but don’t lose sight of these three key points:

-- Selflessness is an admirable quality, but please pay attention to your needs as much as you do for everyone else in your care.
+- Selflessness is admirable, but please pay attention to your needs as much as you do for everyone else in your care.

 - Set your team up for success by modeling leadership and professionalism — even if it’s not in your job title.

-- Anticipating your team’s needs will help provide support and cohesion while also reducing unanticipated stress or complications.
+- Anticipating your team’s needs will help support and cohesion while reducing unanticipated stress or complications.

-In any healthcare environment, you will have conversations with patients, and families are some of the most difficult ones to hear.
-Your goal is to have the conversations you need to have as tactfully as possible, taking into consideration their feelings and emotions.
+In any healthcare environment, you will have conversations with patients and families that are some of the most difficult ones to hear.
+Your goal is to have the conversations you need to have as tactfully as possible, considering their feelings and emotions.

 The more authentic you are, the more comfortable and engaging your conversations will be.
 The other important factor to consider is paying attention to micro-expressions.

 Micro-expressions are the split-second non-verbal expressions you see on the faces of the people you’re speaking with.
-If they appear to be questioning what you’re saying or don’t understand the words or terminology you may be using, stop the conversation, and check-in with them.
-Ask: “Tell me what you heard me say,” or “Do you have any questions that I can answer before I continue?”
+If they appear to question what you’re saying or don’t understand the words or terminology you may be using, stop the conversation and check in with them.
+Ask: “Tell me what you heard me say,” or “Do you have any questions I can answer before I continue?”

 These defenses are appropriate, and healthcare professionals have a way of using them all in an immensely self-protective manner that supports you and your team throughout your shift.

 The challenge is making sure you can talk about your feelings when the time is right.
-Strategies such as talking to colleagues, journaling or video blogging, exercise, and talking to family members or friends are all essential when discussing your feelings.
-Most importantly, make sure you take the time to get them out instead of “stuffing them” or completely detaching them.
+Strategies such as talking to colleagues, journaling or video blogging, exercising, and talking to family members or friends are all essential when discussing your feelings.
+Most importantly, ensure you take the time to get them out instead of “stuffing them” or completely detaching them.